Mental Health Breaks

 According to the Diathesis Stress Model, the major contributor to these diseases and illnesses is extended periods of stress, overloading our natural physiological capabilities to cope.
 We need mental health breaks to allow our system to reset, reestablishing a homeostatic balance.

-Heller and LaPierre wrote that, “when the sympathetic and parasympathetic branches move in a flowing, reciprocal manner, the body’s internal state is said to be regulated.”
-They continue “in the relaxed state of autonomic balance, we experience ourselves as steady, strong, present, and at ease” (location 1585).
+“When the sympathetic and parasympathetic branches move in a flowing, reciprocal manner, the bodyโ€™s internal state is said to be regulated.
+In the relaxed state of autonomic balance, we experience ourselves as steady, strong, present, and at ease” (Heller & LaPierre, 2012).

 Mental health breaks help us rebalance these systems, escape immediate threats, and allow our automatic system to return to a balanced relax state.
 Here, in this state, our bodies rejuvenate.
 Our souls bathe in the calm simpleness of being.